Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Related Work

 \subsection{Neural Radiance Fields}

-Radiance field is a promising recent direction in scene representation that has led to a significant improvement in the synthesis of novel photometric views.
-The original NeRF~\cite{nerf2020,nerfstudio2023} employed volumetric rendering with a neural network trained to predict the color and opacity along a view direction at a given position, which are then integrated for rendering.
-Such volumetric rendering, however, is computationally expensive because many samples are required for integration.
+The formulation of radiance fields is a recent direction in scene representation that has led to significant improvements in the synthesis of novel photometric views.
+The original NeRF model~\cite{nerf2020,nerfstudio2023} employs volumetric rendering with a neural network trained to predict the color and opacity along a view direction at a given position, which are then integrated for rendering.
+Such volumetric rendering, however, is computationally expensive because many samples are required for along-ray integration.
 To mitigate this, subsequent approaches~\cite{nerfpp2020,mipnerf2021,fastnerf2021,bakingnerf2021} introduce explicit data structures for faster and more accurate rendering with a smaller memory footprint.
-For example, PlenOctree \cite{plenoctree2021} and Plenoxel \cite{plenoxels2022} use voxelized data structures such as an octree~\cite{plenoctree2021} or a regular grid~\cite{plenoxels2022} to store SH coefficients for better efficiency.
-Similarly, neural point methods \cite{npbg2020,npbgpp2022,pointnerf2022,pointRF2022} use point clouds to store SH coefficients or neural features.
-Gaussian splatting (GS) \cite{gs2023} and its variants such as 2D-GS \cite{2dgs2024} and rasterizing depth GS (RaDe-GS)~\cite{radegs2024} explore this direction further by using a large number of Gaussians with SH coefficients that can be explicitly rasterized to an image through a projective transform.
+For example, PlenOctree~\cite{plenoctree2021} and Plenoxel~\cite{plenoxels2022} use voxelized data structures such as an octree~\cite{plenoctree2021} or a regular grid~\cite{plenoxels2022} to store spherical harmonics coefficients for better efficiency.
+Similarly, neural point methods~\cite{npbg2020,npbgpp2022,pointnerf2022,pointRF2022} use point clouds to store SH coefficients or neural features.
+Gaussian Splatting (GS)~\cite{gs2023} and its variants such as 2D-GS~\cite{2dgs2024} and rasterizing depth GS (RaDe-GS)~\cite{radegs2024} explore this direction further by using a large number of Gaussians with SH coefficients that can be explicitly rasterized to an image through a projective transform.
 These methods show that a hybrid model combining an explicit representation (e.g., point cloud, octree, or Gaussians) with an implicit representation (e.g., SH coefficients, or neural features) can offer a better trade-off between rendering quality and speed.
-Drawing inspiration from these methods, we also design a hybrid explicit-implicit scene representation.
+Drawing from these methods, we also design a hybrid explicit-implicit scene representation.
 However, we focus on geometric accuracy instead of photometric accuracy.
+One of our key contributions in this paper is a new definition of SDDF suitable for scene-level representation.
+We leave the application of our SDDF representation to photometric rendering as future work.